HicrestLaboratory/SPARTA/README.md

 # SPARTA
 **SP**arse **A**ccele**R**ation on **T**ensor **A**rchitecture

+The project aims at investigating new data structures and compression algorithms for exploting new architecture capabilities specifically designed for Deep Learning applications for **sparse and irregular computation**.
 The repository contains code for compressing sparse matrices into dense block data-structure.
 This allow to manipulate (e.g. multiplicate) these matrices by esploiting on AI-specific architecture (e.g., Nvidia tensor core).

 Sparse matrices are efficiently stored in SparMat objects, which follow the Compressed Sparse Row (CSR) format.